mstahv/vaadin-video-examples/001-grid-bind-entity/README.md

-# Vaadin Grid: display database entity with reflection
+# Vaadin Grid: bind to database entity

 A minimal Vaadin 24 + Spring Boot project demonstrating how to display a database content (database entity mapped to a table) in a Vaadin Grid component.